 Buy Down Your Debt Gradually

-As mentioned, staying current with technology reduces larger expenses, wasted time and frustration, and keeps molehills from turning into mountains.
+As mentioned, staying current with technology and maintenance requirements reduces larger expenses, wasted time, and frustration, and keeps molehills from turning into mountains.
 So, how do you make sure you remain debt-free?

 - Build an annual technology maintenance budget.
-When it’s in the budget and accounted for, it’s much easier to stay on top of updates and issues as they arise.
-If you’re not sure how much IT maintenance costs, ask your team for estimations.
+When accounted for in the budget, it’s much easier to stay on top of updates and issues as they arise.
+If you’re not sure how to calculate IT maintenance costs, ask your team for estimations.

 - Do not ignore service announcements and emails from your IT team.
 They will let you know (usually via email or in a meeting) when a system update is coming, how to prepare for it, and what problems to watch for.
 Help them help you have the most current and productive technology to keep things running smoothly.

 - Communicate.
-If you sense any part of your technology isn’t working – be it an app, website, emails, ordering or inventory systems – no matter what, tell your IT team right away so they can fix it before it becomes a huge problem.
-Also, during regular due diligence , if an issue is diagnosed, your IT team should communicate with you and propose a solution.
+If you sense any part of your technology isn’t working – be it an app, website, emails, ordering or inventory systems – no matter what, tell your IT team right away.
+This allows your team to be agile and fix it before it becomes a huge problem.
+Also, during regular due diligence, if an issue is diagnosed, your IT team should communicate with you and propose a solution.
 If you have two-way communication, the sooner problems are addressed and the roadblocks eliminated, the faster you can carry on with business as usual.